reef-chain/reef-easy-wallet-ext/README.md

-# Reef Socials Wallet Chrome Extension
+# Reef Easy Social Account Chrome Extension

 A Chrome extension for the Reef Chain that uses [Web3Auth](https://web3auth.io/) to create and authenticate to Reef accounts using different social media platforms.